-We are however, still encouraging landlords to become accredited and we have been working closely with the National Landlords Association regarding their accreditation scheme.
-Examples of accreditation schemes include:
+The Council still encourages landlords to become accredited and works closely with the National Landlords Association regarding their accreditation scheme.